ahmadRMusa/oT2/Readme.md

 ### Controllers

-These are [Ractive](http://www.ractivejs.org) instances that control the HTML on the page.
+These are functions which use [Ractive](http://www.ractivejs.org) to control the HTML on the page.
 They live in the **controllers** directory, and their corresponding HTML templates are in the **templates directory**.

+#### File

+Contructor opts:

+- element
+- setTime (callback that takes time in seconds as argument)
+- getTime (callback that returns time in seconds)

+Methods:

+- getFile
+- setFile
+- onSave
+- setFileLoaded
+- setLastMedia
+- find

 ### Storage